redhat-cap-exchange/my-thai-star-workshop/docs/workspace.md

 ### Importing the workshop assets

 You will need certain assets (e.g. code snippets) later in the workshop.
-Import the repository following the same steps as above into your workspace.
+Import the workshop repository following the same steps as above into your workspace.

 In the workspace, `click on 'Workspace - Import Project...'` and enter the following: